open5e/open5e/source/monsters/tome-of-beasts/D/demons/psoglav-demon.rst

 beam from its single eye.
 One target within 60 feet of the psoglav is hit automatically by the ray.
-The target is knocked 20 feet back and must succeed on a DC 15 Dexterity saving throw or be knocked prone.
-The target’s shadow stays in the space the target was originally in, and acts as an undead shadow under the command of the psoglav demon.
+The target is knocked 20 feet back and must succeed on a DC 15 Dexterity saving throw or be knocked :ref:`srd:prone`.
+The target’s shadow stays in the space the target was originally in, and acts as an undead :ref:`srd:shadow` under the command of the psoglav demon.

 If the creature hit with the shadow stealing ray flees the